 Sir Ivan Rogers delivered a lecture on ‘The real post-Brexit options’ at the University of Glasgow on 23 May 2018.
 He joins Lord Kerr, David McAllister MEP, Michael Russell MSP and David Martin MEP in taking part in the Policy Scotland Brexit series of lectures.
-In October 2017 Sir Ivan delivered a lecture on ‘The History and Origins of Brexit’.

 The full text of Sir Ivan’s speech is reproduced below.